MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 Azure provides an extensive set of built-in policies related to Virtual Machines and its dependencies.
 Some of the preceding recommendations can be audited through Azure Policies.
 For example, you can check whether:

 - Encryption at host is enabled.
-- Anti-malware extensions are deployed and enabled for automatic updates on Windows server VMs.
+- Anti-malware extensions are deployed and enabled for automatic updates on VMs that run Windows Server.
 - Automatic OS image patching on scale sets is enabled.
 - Only approved VM extensions are installed.
 - Monitor agent and the dependency agents are enabled on new VMs in your Azure environment.